-www.papaCambridge.com If more than one teacher in a Centre is involved in the internal assessments, arrangements must be made within the Centre for all candidates to be assessed to a common standard.
+If more than one teacher in a Centre is involved in the internal assessments, arrangements must be made within the Centre for all candidates to be assessed to a common standard.
 The sample the Centre submits to Cambridge should include the marking of each teacher.
-Please contact Cambridge if you require guidance on internal moderation.